 Tip #2: Focus on Your Niche

 In the AEC industry, it is critical for companies to identify their niche markets.
-To help identify your niches, consider where your team excels and the competition is lacking.
-For example, if you are great at designing and building higher education facilities (i.e. science labs and libraries), but other companies in your area are not, then this could be a niche market with opportunity.
+To help identify your niches, consider where your team excels and where the competition is lacking.
+For example, you may be great at design-build projects for higher education facilities (i.e., science labs and libraries) and have depth of experience in this area.
+Or perhaps your firm excels at projects in a certain budget range, and you are consistently outperforming clients’ expectations in that area, so this could be a niche market with opportunity.

 Once your company has identified a niche, it is imperative to communicate it to your target audience.
 It is critical your company understands who your audience is so you can send your message to the right people.
 Understanding your current audience and considering how they compare against your “ideal” client profile is key.
-You need to know who you’re working for successfully and where the gaps are to understand the potential., Once you have this information, it can be beneficial to create a customer persona, to help you visualize the key traits (i.e. age, occupation, lifestyle) of your larger audience segment.
-By creating a persona that matches your target audience, you can more effectively target your messages and outreach tactics to reach them.
+You need to know who you are working for successfully and where the gaps are to understand the potential.
+Once you have this information, it can be beneficial to create a customer persona to help you visualize the key traits (i.e., age, occupation, lifestyle) of your larger audience segment.
+By creating a persona that matches your target audience, you can more effectively target your messages and outreach tactics.

 Once you have identified your key target audience, it will be important to add relevant project portfolios to your website, develop whitepapers that focus on key trends in the market and consider attending trade shows, networking events and conferences focused on your niche, to connect with your audience where they are.